vperim/wuzapi-client/docs/api/event-types-reference.md

 > **Note:** All examples require the following namespace imports:
 > ```csharp
-> using WuzApiClient.Events.Models;
+> using WuzApiClient.RabbitMq.Models;
-> using WuzApiClient.Events.Models.Events;
+> using WuzApiClient.RabbitMq.Models.Events;
-> using WuzApiClient.Events.Core.Interfaces;
+> using WuzApiClient.RabbitMq.Core.Interfaces;
 > ```

 ### MessageEvent